nyergler/effective-django/intro.rst

 With the inclusion of WSGI, it's possible to begin developing a web application by simply picking and choosing pieces that seem best for the task at hand.
-Indeed, some projects_ do just that.
-So why use a larger framework like Django_, Pylons_, or `Blue Breem`_?
+Indeed, some projects do just that.
+So why use a larger framework like Django_, Pylons_, or `Blue Bream`_?
 Frameworks build upon WSGI to provide a reasonable set of defaults, a set of conventions, for getting started with development and focusing on the specific problem at hand.
 It's *possible* to spend time evaluating